-mConfig permits to save some settings with a preset name, while other settings are global.
-The system also permits hybrid combinations in order to suite as most workflows as possible, but it requires to know the rules that are in place.
+mConfig (the external Mistika Setup tool with a dedicated icon on the desktop) permits to save some settings with a preset name, while other settings are global.
+This system permits hybrid combinations in order to suite as most workflows as possible, but it requires to know the rules that are in place.

 There are two type of settings in mConfig:

 Global settings: mConfig settings without the star label "*" are not preset depended.
 For example, if you change the video board model it will be changed for all presets.

 Preset dependent settings: mConfig settings labeled with a star symbol "*" can be saved for each preset.
 But they are not obligatory to be saved.
 These are the rules:

 - If you change a starred * setting (for example the projects path), the new value will be used until loading a preset that had a saved value for that particular setting.

 - Only when you press the "Save Preset" button is when the starred * settings with their current values are explicitly saved for the selected preset.
 And only then is when that preset will remember that values the next time you select it.

 - As a difference, if you change any of the starred* settings but you just press Ok without saving the preset, then the current settings are applied for next mistika sessions, but only temporally.
 As the current set of values have not been saved with any preset (not even the current one), they will be lost as soon as you load a preset containing different values for them